10+ Sewing Terms for Beginners

 2) Seam Allowance

 The hem is where you take the edge of the fabric, fold it under, and then sew a seam.
-This is done so that the fabric does not unravel and the raw edge is not visible.
-There are different ways that a hem can be sewn.
+A hem keeps the fabric from unravelling and hides the raw edge.
+Hems can be sewn multiple ways.
 The most commonly used technique is to fold the fabric under once, and then once again, so that the raw edge is completely hidden.
 If you are following a pattern, there will be specific measurements given to let you know how much fabric you need to fold under.
+Clothing has hemmed edges.
+The sleeves of your shirt have a hem, the bottom of a dress has a hem, even your jeans have a hem.
+A hem is most commonly associated with clothing.

 5) Top Stitch

 If you see a stitch line across the top of anything made out of fabric, you are looking at a top stitch.
-This is done to give the garment etc a more finished look.
+A top stitch gives the project a more finished look.
 It also helps hold your seam open and allows it to lay flat.

 When you begin to sew, the tails of the thread can easily be unraveled.
 Backstitching prevents this from happening.
 Your machine will have some sort of knob or lever that essentially puts your machine in reverse.
 Don’t forget to backstitch a few stitches to ensure all that hard work you are putting in doesn’t come undone!